the1valid/the1valid.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year undergraduate student from [the School of Science and Engineering] (https://sse.cuhk.edu.cn/), [The Chinese University of Hong Kong, Shenzhen] (https://www.cuhk.edu.cn/en).
+I'm a second-year undergraduate student from [the School of Science and Engineering](https://sse.cuhk.edu.cn/), [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).

 You can find my notes for math courses here:
 [MAT 2060](../assets/MAT2060.pdf),